owenhowell/qa-systems-automation-portfolio/README.md

 Some demo repositories are kept private to keep the review path controlled and avoid exposing unfinished or unrelated work.

-Recruiters and hiring teams may request access to selected demo projects or a guided walkthrough.
+Guided walkthroughs of selected demo projects are available upon request.